 If you want to strengthen your self-esteem and boost your self-confidence (to sell an idea in an incredibly persuasive way, for example), find somewhere private and assume a power position for 2 minutes before taking action.
 E.g. raise your arms as if you’ve just won a race, or stand with hands on hips and legs slightly apart.
 If you make this part of your personal routine and practice it regularly, what is actually a small gesture can lead to a significant life change.

-The secret is to coach yourself: practice the two-minute power pose and configure your brain so that when you have the opportunity to sell, you’ll take full advantage of the situation.
+The secret is to coach yourself: practice the two-minute power pose and configure your brain so that when you have the opportunity to close a deal, you’ll take full advantage of the situation.